entigolabs/entigo-infralib-agent/README.md

 Replacement tags can be overwritten by values from terraform output, config itself or custom agent logic.
 If the value is not found from terraform output, then the value is requested from AWS SSM Parameter Store or Google Cloud Secret Manager.
 For output values it's possible to use the keywords `ssm`, `gcsm` and `output`.
 There's also a special type based keyword `toutput` that uses the output from a module with the specified type instead of a name.

+If the output value is optional then use `optout` or `toptout`, it will replace the value with an empty string if the module or output is not found.

 For example, `{{ .ssm.stepName.moduleName.key-1 }}` will be overwritten with the value from terraform output `moduleName__key-1`.
 As a fallback, uses SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep/key-1`.
 If the parameter type is StringList then it's possible to use an index to get a specific value, e.g. `{{ .ssm.stepName.moduleName.key-1[0] }}` or a slice by using a range, e.g. `[0-1]`.